ilanusse/praetorian/README.md

 The default query methods defined in `Praetorian::Policy` are: `index?`, `show?`, `create?`, `new?`, `update?`, `edit?`, `destroy?`.

+A `Praetorian::NotAuthorizedException` will be raised if the user is not authorized to perform said query on the record.

 Ok.
 So far, pretty simple.

 You can set up a simple base class to inherit from: